About

 The Scalable Analyses lab tackles computationally demanding challenges in research and industry.
-We cover the involved disciplines from the bare metal of computer architectures to fully automated production workflows by integrating modeling and simulation, high-performance computing, software engineering, data analytics, and verification and validation.
-This overarching approach is key for building visionary, transferable, robust and efficient software pipelines.
+We cover the disciplines involved from the bare metal of computer architectures to fully automated production workflows by integrating modeling and simulation, high-performance computing, software engineering, data analytics, and verification and validation.
+This overarching approach is key to building visionary, portable, robust and efficient software pipelines.

 Team